5HP-Digital/StreamWeaver/README.md

 ## Environment Variables

 The application uses environment variables for configuration.
-These are stored in a `.env` file in the `iptv_manager` directory.
+These are stored in a `.env` file in the `web` directory.
 A sample `.env` file is provided in the setup instructions above.

 Key environment variables include:
 - `SECRET_KEY`: Django's secret key for security
 - `DEBUG`: Set to True for development, False for production
 - `CORS_ALLOW_ALL_ORIGINS`: Controls CORS settings
+- `CONFIG_DIR`: Path where various configurations are stored (Sqlite, JSON files, etc.)

 Note: The `.env` file is included in `.gitignore` to prevent sensitive information from being committed to the repository.